MohitBhimrajka/Supervity_AP_Agent/README.md

 3.  **Start the frontend** (`npm run dev`) if you haven't already.
 4.  **Upload documents:**
     -   Navigate to the **Data Center** page at `http://localhost:3000/data-center`.
-    -   Click the upload box and select all the PDF files from `sample_data/arcelormittal_documents/`.
+    -   Click "Sync Sample Data".
+This ingests all the PDFs you just generated.
-    -   Click "Process Documents" and observe the job progress.
 5.  **Review and Resolve:**
     -   Once the job is complete, go to the **Resolution Workbench** at `http://localhost:3000/resolution-workbench`.
     -   Select invoices from the queue to view exceptions, compare line items, and approve/reject them.